github/opensource.guide/_articles/how-to-contribute.md

 ### Communicating effectively

+Whether you're a one-time contributor or trying to join a community, working with others is one of the most important skills you'll develop in open source.

 <aside class="pquote">
   <img src="/assets/images/contribute/shubheksha.jpg" class="pquote-avatar" alt="avatar">
   As a new contributor, I quickly realized I had to ask questions if I wanted to be able to close the issue.
 I skimmed through the code base.
 Once I had some sense of what was going on, I asked for more direction.
 And voilà!
 I was able to solve the issue after getting all the relevant details I needed.